1. An overview of data protection

 Periods for retention result from the applicable IMI2 JU provisions (GA Art.
 18).
 In accordance thereto, the data must be retained for up to five years after receipt of the project’s final payment.

 In addition, we are obliged to respect various obligations to retain information and furnish evidence in accordance with, among other things, the German Commercial Code (Handelsgesetzbuch (HGB)) and the German Tax Code (Abgabenordnung (AO)).
-According to these Codes, the periods for storage amount to a maximum of ten years.
-Finally, the period of storage is also subject to statutory periods of limitation which, for instance in accordance with §§ 195 et seq. of the German Civil Code (Bürgerliches Gesetzbuch (BGB)), in general amount to three year but, in certain cases, can also amount to a maximum of thirty years.
+According to these provisions, the periods for storage amount to a maximum of ten years.
+Finally, the period of storage is also subject to statutory periods of limitation which, for instance in accordance with §§ 195 et seq. of the German Civil Code (Bürgerliches Gesetzbuch (BGB)), in general for up to three years but, in certain cases, up to a maximum of thirty years.

 Transmission to a third country

 Please note that your personal data is being transferred to Switzerland, Norway and the United Kingdom in the framework of the participation in the project.
 The processing of your personal data in Switzerland will take place on the basis of the Commission Decision of 25 July 2000 (Published in the OJEU, L 27, p.
 39.).
 The processing of personal data in the United Kingdom will take place on the basis of the Commission Decision of 28 June 2021.
 Such decisions confirm that a country outside the EU offers an adequate level of data protection.
 Norway is assimilated to intra-EU transmissions of data according to GDPR and EEA provisions.
 The European Union and the U.S. are currently in negotiations to adopt an adequacy decision for the EU-U.S. data protection framework.